pomerium/pomerium/docs/docs/tcp/rdp.md

     ![A new connection profile in Remmina](./img/remmina-connection-profile.png)

     ::: warning
     The first connection attempt will initiate a redirect to authenticate you in the browser.
-Once youa re signed in, subsequent connections will succeed.
+Once you're signed in, subsequent connections will succeed.
 If your client isn't configured to retry the connection, you may have to reconnect manually.
     :::